 - You can customize them!
 I like to use ground turkey when I make these, but you can also use lean ground beef or pork.
 If you like to spice things up a bit, some chili flakes in the meatballs and fresh sliced chili in the sauce can be pretty amazing.

-We love serving these over rice with a big, asian-inspired salad on the side (my Thai Peanut Ginger Chopped Salad is always nice!).
+We love serving these over rice with a big, asian-inspired salad on the side.
 But if you’re looking for more ideas to make a meal out of meatballs, I’ve got an entire post written on side dishes for BBQ meatballs!

 And if you’re generally curious about what turns meatballs into a meal, I’ve got ideas for sides for all kinds of meatballs in this post.

 Now that we’ve got your sides covered, lets see how you’re going to make your meatballs: